webbpinner/r2rNavManagerPy/README.md

 # r2rNavManagerPy

 ## Overview
-This project is a Python3 port of the offical php5/Java r2rNavManager project.
-With PHP5 at end-of-life it makes sense to port the very useful r2rNavManager to a more modern programming language.
+This project is a port of the offical PHP5/Java r2rNavManager project to Python3.
+With PHP5 at end-of-life it made sense to port the very useful r2rNavManager to a modern/supported programming language.

 ## Repository Layout
-- bin Contains the various r2rNavManagerPy programs
+- **bin** Contains the various r2rNavManagerPy programs
-- lib Contains the common python classes and utility functions used in the r2rnavManagerPy programs
+- **lib** Contains the common python classes and utility functions used in the r2rnavManagerPy programs
-- parsers Contains the parser classes used by navparse.py to interpret the raw navigation files.
+- **parsers** Contains the parser classes used by navparse.py to interpret the raw navigation files.
-- sample_data Contains some sample data that can be used to
+- **sample_data** Contains some sample data that can be used to

 ## Tools
 ### navparse.py